 9. They are your personal shopper.
 Over time, your travel professional gets to know you and your family, your likes and dislikes.
 You are so much more than a sale to them—and they provide the human connection that makes every transaction more pleasant and meaningful.
 Plus, by supporting local businesses, you support your community.

-In this wide and amazing and wonderful world, you just don’t know what you don’t know.
-So ask someone who does—ask a travel expert!
+In this wide and ever-changing world we live in, you just don’t know what you don’t know.
+It’s better to rely on someone that does.